JacobBersheba89/Python_great_tools/README.md

 ## 1 ##
 📂 text_tooltip 📂

 CZ Aplikace text_tooltip je jednoduchý a užitečný nástroj pro zobrazování zkopírovaného textu jako tooltipu přímo u kurzoru.
-Tento projekt vznikl pro potřeby kontroly různých dat, kdy kopírujeme text a potřebujeme jej porovnat.. <br><br>
+Tento projekt jsem vytvořil pro potřeby kontroly různých dat, kdy kopírujeme text a potřebujeme jej porovnat.. <br><br>
 EN The text_tooltip app is a simple and handy tool that displays copied text as a tooltip right next to the cursor.
 This project was created for the needs of checking different data when we copy text and need to compare it..

 ### Funkce ###